- Frequently Asked Questions >

 sudo grep mongod /var/log/messages sudo grep score /var/log/messages

-If you experience socket errors between members of a sharded cluster or replica set, that do not have other reasonable causes, check the TCP keep alive value, which Linux systems store as the tcp_keepalive_time value.
-A common keep alive period is 7200 seconds (2 hours); however, different distributions and OS X may have different settings.
-For MongoDB, you will have better experiences with shorter keepalive periods, on the order of 300 seconds (five minutes).
+If you experience socket errors between clients and servers or between members of a sharded cluster or replica set that do not have other reasonable causes, check the TCP keepalive value, which Linux systems store as tcp_keepalive_time.
+A common keepalive period is 7200 seconds (2 hours); however, different distributions and OS X may have different settings.
+For MongoDB, you will have better results with shorter keepalive periods, on the order of 120 seconds (two minutes).

 On Linux systems you can use the following operation to check the value of tcp_keepalive_time: